Every child in Hameln is raised on – do your chores or the Piper will get you!

 He barrels into dangerous territory.
 “Our gods, dear lady, are our undoing.
 We create them ourselves – are you shocked?
 We create them, we build them up, then we worship our own creations.
 We seem to need a superior being to explain this mysterious world to us in a way we can wrap our arms around.
 Thus, we create gods who mimic our vile behaviors, quarreling, whoring, waging war.

 “Other civilizations, the Greeks and Romans for instance, had five gods for every day of the week.
 We Christians are very conceited, to believe our divinity is genuine, while theirs are idiocy.
-Your attitude about your rats is rather a conceit.
+Your attitude about your rats is a conceit.
 You are special.
-Some rat-god has decreed your town be plagued by demon-rats for all eternity.
+Some rat-god has decreed you be plagued by demon-rats for all eternity.

 “I’m not the bumblebee,” she informs him archly.
 “Here’s the bumblebee here.
-Bzzz-bzzz-bzzz, mein hummelchen.
-Hear him?”
+Bzzz-bzzz-bzzz, mein hummelchen.”
 Sly is draped across her lap, purring his guts out.

 “This is heavy going for a simple woman, Doctor.”
-Annette steers the conversation to a more light-hearted topic.
+Annette steers the conversation to a safer topic.
 “Herr Doctor!
 Do you read Tarot?
-We carry cards with us, and also the mystery-writing tablet.”
+We carry cards with us, and also the magic-writing tablet.”

 “Herr Doctor,” announces Grübechen, “We are almost to Nienburg, a favorite stopping place of mine.
 We resume in the morning.
-Tomorrow I must have, from the horse’s mouth, clarification of various points in your work that confound me.
+Tomorrow I must have clarification of various points in your work that confound me.
 Do not be offended, it is my failing entirely.
 I am not worthy to wash your feet, intellectually speaking.
-But I worship your wisdom and absorb it to the best of my ability.”
+But I worship your wisdom and absorb it as I may.”